 What should I avoid while using Taclonex?

-Do not use Taclonex to treat any condition that has not been checked by your doctor.
-Do not use more than one topical steroid medicine without your doctor's advice.
+Do not use Taclonex to treat any skin condition that has not been checked by your doctor.

 Taclonex side effects